yongchaofan/FLTerm/docs/index.md

 Notice the "!" just before "Selection" in the last example, when a command is started with "!", it's being executed by tinyTerm instead of sent to remote host, There are about 30 tinyTerm commands supported for the purpose of making connections, setting options, sending commands, scp files, turning up ssh2 tunnels, see appendix for the list.

 The snippet below shows how to call the xmlhttp interfaces from javascript.
-An example in github/tinyTerm2/scripts, xmlhttp_get.html, demostrates a simple webpage, which takes a command from input field, send it through tinyTerm2, and present the result in browser
+An example in github/FLTerm/scripts, xmlhttp_get.html, demostrates a simple webpage, which takes a command from input field, send it through FLTerm, and present the result in browser

 ```js
 var xhr = new XMLHttpRequest();